-No shares have been issued as a result of the exercise of options granted as compensation to key management personnel during the years ended 30 June 2012 and 30 June 2011.
+No shares have been issued as a result of the exercise of options granted as compensation to key management personnel during the years ended 30 June 2013 and 30 June 2012.

 ++ Shareholders approved a share based payment arrangement in lieu of cash remuneration at the AGM in November 2010.
 The fair value of the shares granted is equal to the cash remuneration foregone.
+This arrangement concluded in December 2011.